radixdlt/official-examples/step-by-step/02-hello-token-explained/README.md

-# 1. Hello Token, Explained
+# 2. Hello Token, Explained

 After using the Hello package in the last example I'm sure you'll want to better understand what you just did.
 Here we give you an explanation and hopefully you'll get a taste of how asset-oriented programming with Scrypto for DeFi works.

+The Scrypto package in this example is the exact same as the previous one.
 What follows is an explanation of the package.

 - [File Structure](#file-structure)
 - [Blueprint](#blueprint)